bernhardAxonIvy/doc/source/designer-guide/user-interface/_html-dialog-themes.rst

 -  If not defined as head attribute, the theme can be configured by application.
    See :ref:`app-yaml`
--  The application configuraiton can also be overridden per session by using ``ch.ivyteam.ivy.jsf.primefaces.IvyPrimefacesThemeResolver.setSessionTheme(String theme)``
+-  The application configuration can also be overridden per session by using ``ch.ivyteam.ivy.jsf.primefaces.IvyPrimefacesThemeResolver.setSessionTheme(String theme)``